lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 However, what if the added letter were "a"?
 Then it would be much less clear.

-Likewise, scholastic texts use a lot of variables, so its possible that a scribe could have been adding "b" or "c" as a separate word or character, and did not mean to add a new letter to the preceding word.
+Likewise, scholastic texts use a lot of variables, so it is possible that a scribe could have been adding "b" or "c" as a separate word or character, and did not mean to add a new letter to the preceding word.

-So for example this would be very ambiguous in a sequence where variable a, b, c, d, and e were in use:
+So for example, the following would be very ambiguous in a sequence where variables a, b, c, d, and e were in use:

-> insidia] *N* (e *add.* *N²*)
+> insidia] *N* (e *add.* *N2*)

 Does this mean that the correction was to "insidiae" or "insidia e"?

-Thus I think would be best to handle this with a correction-substitution, which could render to
+Thus we think it would be best to handle this with a correction-substitution, which could render to:

 > insidias] *corr. ex alia manu* insidia *N*

-or something else.

 It is true that with something like